I, Libertine: Plot

 I, Libertine tells the story of a social climber who styles himself as Lance Courtenay.
 Most of the plot is closely based on the life of Elizabeth Chudleigh.
 An afterword states that "The story of Elizabeth Chudleigh is substantially true ...", which could easily be taken as being part of the hoax, ironically.

 Cover painting

 The front cover displays a quote: Gadzooks,' quoth I, 'but here's a saucy bawd!.
-The cover painting by Frank Kelly Freas includes hidden images and inside jokes: The sign on the tavern, Fish & Staff, has a shepherd's staff and an image of a sturgeon, referencing both Sturgeon and Shepherd.
+The cover painting by Frank Kelly Freas includes hidden images and inside jokes: The sign on the tavern, Fish & Staff, has a shepherd's staff and an image of a sturgeon, referencing both Shepherd and Sturgeon.
 A portion of the word often spoken on the air by Shepherd – "Excelsior!" – can be seen on the paperback cover in a triangular area at extreme left, where it is part of the decoration on the coach door.
 The entire word is visible on the hardcover dust jacket, which features more of the illustration.